newchuyalong/libgdx-learning/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

   * [Java Development Kit 7+ (JDK) (6 will not work!)](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
   * [Eclipse](http://www.eclipse.org/downloads/), the "Eclipse IDE for Java Developers" is usually sufficient.
-  * [Android SDK](http://developer.android.com/sdk/installing.html), you only need the SDK, not the ADT bundle, which includes Eclipse.
-Install the latest stable platforms via the SDK Manager.
+  * [Android SDK](http://developer.android.com/sdk/index.html), you only need the SDK (available at the bottom of the page in the 'command line tools' section), not the whole Android Studio package which is a customized version of Intellij bundled with the Android SDK.
+Install the latest stable platform via the [SDK Manager](http://developer.android.com/tools/help/sdk-manager.html).
   * [Android Development Tools for Eclipse](http://developer.android.com/tools/sdk/eclipse-adt.html), aka ADT Plugin.
 Use this update site: https://dl-ssl.google.com/android/eclipse/
   * [Eclipse Integration Gradle](https://github.com/spring-projects/eclipse-integration-gradle/), use this update site: http://dist.springsource.com/snapshot/TOOLS/gradle/nightly (for Eclipse 4.4) or http://dist.springsource.com/release/TOOLS/gradle (for Eclipse < 4.4)